1948 Arab–Israeli War: Operation Dani

-The objectives of Operation Dani were to capture territory east of Tel Aviv and then to push inland and relieve the Jewish population and forces in Jerusalem.
+The most important Israeli offensive launched during this period was Operation Dani, which was aimed at capturing the remaining Arab-held sections of the Tel Aviv-Jerusalem road and the hills to its north from Latrun to Ramallah.
+The plan of Operation Dani was to capture territory east of Tel Aviv and then to push inland and relieve the Jewish population and forces in Jerusalem.
+The cities of Lydda and Ramle were particularly crucial.
 Lydda had become an important military center in the region, lending support to Arab military activities elsewhere, and Ramle was one of the main obstacles blocking Jewish transportation.
-Lydda was defended by a local militia of around 1,000 residents, with an Arab Legion contingent of 125–300.

-On 10 July, Glubb Pasha ordered the defending Arab Legion troops to "make arrangements...for a phony war".
+Each town was defended by token Arab Legion forces as well as local militias and Jordanian tribal irregulars.
+Lydda in particular had a local militia of around 1,000 residents and an Arab Legion contingent of 125–300.
+The Arab Legion's 4th Regiment, which had a substantial force of armored cars and artillery pieces, also joined the fighting on 10 July.
+The IDF committed what was up to then its strongest force ever to the operation, comprising three brigades, several additional battalions, and some 30 artillery pieces.